trinodb/trino/docs/src/main/sphinx/connector/cassandra.rst

 ``cassandra.batch-size``                                      Maximum number of statements to execute in one batch.

-``cassandra.session-refresh-interval``                        Refresh interval for initializing a session.
+``cassandra.session-refresh-interval``                        Refresh interval for initializing a metadata.
 New keyspaces or tables
                                                               created in Yugabyte CQL won't appear until the next interval.

 ``cassandra.client.read-timeout``                             Maximum time the Cassandra driver waits for an